Anny Ondra: Life

 Throughout their marriage, the Nazi regime tried to exploit the fame and popularity of Ondra and Schmeling.
 They were often seen in photos with Joseph Goebbels and Adolf Hitler - Schmeling portrayed as a German superman (he was heavyweight champion of the world between 1930 and 1932) and Ondra as a blonde Aryan, despite her Slavic origins.
 However, they never collaborated: Schmeling refused to accept honours from the German state and even secretly helped to hide two Jewish children, saving their lives; in Nazi Germany this was a capital offence.
 After the war, they were penalised financially for collaboration, and an arrest warrant was issued in Czechoslovakia.
 Nazi propaganda was taken literally and Schmeling never visited Ondra's homeland.

 After the war, they were left without funds and assets.
 In 1949 they moved to Hollenstedt near Hamburg, and in the 1950s Schmeling began working for The Coca-Cola Company.

 Their marriage was a happy one, although childless: Ondra miscarried after a car accident in 1936, and it was to be her only pregnancy.
 Later, Ondra sponsored the granddaughter of her friend Hermann Gronen, born in 1942, who was married to Rosa Gronen (née Schmeling) in his first marriage.
 Max Schmeling gave the granddaughter Rosa Maria Gronen (today Winters) a pair of boxing gloves at her christening.

 Ondra and Schmeling were married until her death in 1987.
 Lamač remained her friend throughout his lifetime.
-He died in her arms in 1952 in Hamburg.
+He died in 1952 in Hamburg.